nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_sli.rst

 :math:`\texttt{def}` on line 3?
 Just the order of the arguments: with :math:`\texttt{Set}` you first give the object, then the name you want to associate with it.
-With :math:`\texttt{put}` you give the name first, then the object [2]_.
+With :math:`\texttt{put}` you give the name first, then the object.
 Both are used extensively so you need to be aware of them.

 On line 6 we create a MUSIC output proxy with port name